dragan/mope/README.md

 This project was heavily inspired by the [rbenv](https://github.com/sstephenson/ruby-build) by Sam Stephenson.

 ## License
-mono-build is released under the [MIT License][mit-license].
+mope is released under the [MIT License][mit-license].
 See LICENSE for more information.

 [mit-license]: http://www.opensource.org/licenses/mit-license.php